 Blackboard (Bb) will be used to post important information for this course.
 Plan to access the Bb site several times per week; announcements and resources are posted on the Bb site in between class sessions.
-You are responsible for accessing the materials - for printed copies, etc. prior to class.
 You will use the site: http://courses.gmu.edu and click the Login tab.
 Your Login and password is the same as your George Mason e-mail login.
 Once you enter, select the EDSE 503 course.